 Batching and Compression

-Wherever applicable, we recommend enabling log agent's compression and batching features to reduce the network traffic and improve ingestion performance.
-Max payload size in Parseable is 10 MiB (10485760 Bytes).
+Wherever applicable, we recommend enabling the log agent's compression and batching features to reduce network traffic and improve ingestion performance.
+The maximum payload size in Parseable is 10 MiB (10485760 Bytes).
 The payload can contain single log event as a JSON object or multiple log events in a JSON array.
-There is no limit to number of batched events in a single call.
+There is no limit to the number of batched events in a single call.

 Timestamp

-Correct time is critical in understanding the proper sequence of events.
+Correct time is critical to understand the proper sequence of events.
 Timestamps are important for debugging, analytics, and deriving transactions.
 We recommend that you include a timestamp in your log events formatted in RFC3339 format.